livechat/chat-widget-adapters/README.md

 ### Opening a Pull Request

 This project uses a GitHub Actions setup to run on each commit `push` which triggers `lint`, `build` and `test` scripts.
 Checks must pass in order to unlock merging.
-Remember that you can always run `check` script locally to quickly verify if your changes does not introdcue any linting, build or test related erros.

 ### File structure

 ```
 project
+|
 └─── packages
 |    └─── widget-core      // source of @livechat/widget-core
 |    └─── widget-vue       // source of @livechat/widget-vue
 |    └─── widget-react     // source of @livechat/widget-react
 |    └─── widget-angular   // source of @livechat/widget-angular
+|
 └─── examples
-     └─── vue              // example Vue app
+|    └─── vue              // example Vue app
-     └─── react            // example React app
+|    └─── react            // example React app
-     └─── angular          // example Angular app
+|    └─── angular          // example Angular app
+|
+└─── scripts               // CLI commands used in root npm scripts
 ```

 ## 📃 License